MicrosoftDocs/azure-aks-docs/articles/aks/istio-upgrade.md

 ### Minor revision upgrades with the ingress gateway

 If you're currently using [Istio ingress gateways](./istio-deploy-ingress.md) and are performing a minor revision upgrade, keep in mind that Istio ingress gateway pods / deployments are deployed per-revision.
-However, we provide a single LoadBalancer service across all ingress gateway pods over multiple revisions, so the external/internal IP address of the ingress gateways won't change throughout the course of an upgrade.
+However, we provide a single LoadBalancer service across all ingress gateway pods over multiple revisions, so the external/internal IP address of the ingress gateways remains unchanged throughout the course of an upgrade.

 Thus, during the canary upgrade, when two revisions exist simultaneously on the cluster, the ingress gateway pods of both revisions serve incoming traffic.